sliute/CV/README.md

 I'm a newly-minted, full-stack junior developer in London, UK.

-I'm the analytic type.
+My team is my home, so I share everything and I do everything it takes to go round, always get better, and get things done.
+I'm the analytic type, but I can also tell a story.
 I'm curious, so I learn a lot, all the time.
-I share what I learn.
-I make my team go round.
-I can spin a good story.
-Most importantly, I get things done.
 All these things work from day one.

 I love programming for the kind of challenges it offers: they're intellectual, social, diverse, multi-disciplinary and consequential.
 That's why I'm _so_ getting a job in the field.
 I'm thirsty, and there's a whole river in front of me.

 Before this, I have been a brand strategist and (twice) agency co-founder.
-Both these agencies now thrive without my involvement, which is not the worst thing you could say about someone.
+I have been fortunate to be part of great teams in both cases, and these agencies now thrive without my involvement.
+Which is not the worst thing you could say about someone.

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests)